rexcywu/ScooterUs/readme.md

-This is an electricity surveillance app made for Smartone Hackathon 2019!
+This is an restaurant recommnedantion app made for Smartone Hackathon 2019!
 YEAH!